book page

 Reviewer avatar

 Okay, wow.
 This is one of those books that makes you want to do things.
-The Data visualization framing is chef’s kiss.
+The 3D graphics framing is chef’s kiss.

 Reviewer avatar